Short-Term Job Adventures Utah

 The summer field area is located in the Manti-La Sal National Forest, while winter months are spent in the San Rafael Swell region.
 With these two awesome locations and Moab and Salt Lake City just two hours away, you'll have plenty of city life and get-lost-in-the-woods life on days off.

-• Apply now for the next Field Mentor training opportunity scheduled from March 2nd–9th or April 7th–13th.
+• Apply now for the next Field Mentor training opportunity scheduled from March 9th–15th, April 19th–25th or May 18th-24th.

 Elements Wilderness Program